-A treasurer of an electioneering communications organization is required to file treasurer's reports with the officer with whom the organization However. an electioneering registers. communications organization that is registered with the Department of State (Division) and that makes a contribution or expenditure to influence the results of a county or municipal election that is not being held at the same time as a state or federal election must file reports with the county or municipal filing officer on the same dates as county or municipal candidates or committees for that election.
-The electioneering communications organization must also include the expenditure in the next report filed with the Division following the county or municipal election.
+treasurer of electioneering an communications organization is required to file treasurer's reports with the officer with whom the organization registers.
+However, electioneering communications organization that is registered with the Department of State (Division) and that makes a contribution or expenditure to influence the results of a county or municipal election that is not being held at the same time as a state or federal election must file reports with the county or municipal filing officer on the same dates as county or municipal candidates or committees for that election.
+The electioneering communications must also include organization expenditure in the next report filed with the Division following the county or municipal election.